General Electric GE9X: Flight testing

 As it was larger than the GE90, the GE9X could only be installed under the wing on the Boeing 747-400 with its larger main gear struts and bigger tires and not the previous 747-100 GE testbed.
 The engine was tilted 5° more than the GE CF6.
 Boeing built a specially designed pylon for the testbed.
 Suspended on a 19 ft strut, the fourth engine of the program began flight testing at the end of 2017.
 The engine, with a fan diameter of 134 in, is installed in a 174 in diameter nacelle, with 1.5 ft of ground clearance.
 The engine and nacelle weighed 40,000 lb with its new pylon and wing strengthening, compared to 17,000 lb for the CF6-80C2s and its pylon.

-In February 2018, the GE9X's first flight was delayed by problems discovered in the HPC variable stator vanes (VSV) lever arms.
-Also a routine A Check on the 747 testbed CF6 engines discovered fan-case corrosion and HP turbine airfoils on allowable limits.
+In February 2018, the GE9X's first flight was delayed by problems discovered in the high-pressure compressor (HPC) variable stator vanes (VSV) lever arms.
+Also a routine A Check on the 747 testbed CF6 engines discovered fan-case corrosion and high pressure turbine airfoils on allowable limits.
 It first flew on March 13 with the previous design of the VSV lever arm.
-In early May, the first flight test phase of two was completed after 18 flights and 110 hours of run time: the GE9X high-altitude envelope was explored and its cruise performance evaluated. the second phase was scheduled to begin in the third quarter.
+In early May, the first flight test phase of two was completed after 18 flights and 110 hours of run time; the GE9X high-altitude envelope was explored and its cruise performance evaluated.
+The second phase was scheduled to begin in the third quarter.

 By October 2018, half of the certification was completed, and eight development engines were used, mostly in Peebles, Ohio: #1 was stored; a fan blade was deliberately separated from the fan hub of #2 at takeoff thrust for the blade-out test; #3 was used for crosswind ground testing and cyclic and load testing of the thrust reverser cascade assembly; #4 explored boundaries of the flight envelope such as low altitudes; #5 ran an endurance test with rotors deliberately unbalanced to make the engine shake at the vibration limits allowed in service, a requirement for ETOPS certification; #6 did ingestion tests later in 2018; after LP turbine over-temperature tests, #7 did a second icing test phase in Winnipeg, Manitoba; #8 did the triple redline FAA 150 h endurance test.
 Eight compliance engines, plus two spares, were required for 777-9 flight testing.